Admissions FAQ

 Interested applicants lacking background in these areas should make up the deficiency before applying.
 We do not offer conditional acceptance.

 Due to the large number of applications received, the MA in Statistics staff does not answer inquiries about specific applications.
 We do not give advice or offer direction to applicants before they are admitted.
-While we appreciate interest in the program, you emails expressing this interest have no bearing on the outcome of your application.
-Your candidacy is decided upon by your application materials only.
-Any specific interest and rationale should be conveyed in your personal statement within the application.
+While we appreciate interest in the program, emails expressing this interest have no bearing on the outcome of an application.
+One's candidacy is decided upon by the application materials only.
+Any specific interest and rationale should be conveyed in the personal statement within the application.

 The number of enrolled students varies every year according to the number of qualified applications received.

-We recommend submitting your application before the January 31st early deadline, especially if you would like to be considered for a Department Scholarship.
-The latest to apply for the Fall Semester is April 29.
+We recommend submitting your application before the January 31st early deadline, especially if you would like to be considered for a Department ScholarshipHERE is more information about deadlines.

-Please refer to the GSAS Admissions website for all deadline information
+Please refer to the GSAS Admissions website for deadline information.

 There are no minimum GPA or GRE scores set by the Department.
 The Admissions Committee looks competitively at the overall application including the grades received in relevant coursework, the prerequisites needed for the program, recommendation letters, test scores, and other supporting documents.